 He grew up on a ranch outside of Archer City, Texas, which is the model for his fictional town of Thalia.
 A book collector, McMurtry purchased a rare book store in Washington, D.C.’s Georgetown neighbourhood in 1970 and named it Booked Up.
 In 1988 he opened a second Booked Up in Archer City, establishing the town as a "Book City."
 This store is arguably the largest single used bookstore in the United States, carrying somewhere between 400,000 and 450,000 titles.

 McMurtry is well-known for the film adaptations of his work, especially Hud (from the novel Horseman, Pass By), The Last Picture Show; James L. Brooks’s Terms of Endearment, and Lonesome Dove, which became an enormously popular television mini-series.
 In 2006, he was co-winner (with Diana Ossana) of both the Best Screenplay Golden Globe and the Academy Award for Best Adapted Screenplay for Brokeback Mountain.

 I interviewed him as part of a project I’m doing for the Canadian Booksellers Association.
-We talk about his latest book Untitled Fiction, his life as a book rancher, having the right books, junk, the fun of the hunt, book-scouting, catalogues, bookstores and cultural vitality, keeping stock fresh, burning out on fiction and movies, the declining number of used book stores, and optimism for the future.
+We talk about his latest, Books: A Memoir, his life as a book rancher, having the right books, junk, the fun of the hunt, book-scouting, catalogues, bookstores and cultural vitality, keeping stock fresh, burning out on fiction and movies, the declining number of used book stores, and optimism for the future.